denisdefreyne/fast-aleck/README.md

     alice-fast-aleck-all-options (5000)   11.450000   0.260000  11.710000 ( 11.696178)
     alice-fast-aleck-no-options  (5000)   10.910000   0.250000  11.160000 ( 11.164061)

 In this benchmark, Fast Aleck is run 5000 times, RubyPants is run 500 times (10x less) and Typogrify is run 50 times (100x) less.
-Fast Aleck is over 5 times as fast as Rubypants and over 100x as fast as Typogruby.
+Fast Aleck is over 10 times as fast as Rubypants and 200x-300x as fast as Typogruby.

 Features
 --------